Efficiency wage: Empirical literature

 Raff and Summers (1987) conduct a case study on Henry Ford’s introduction of the five dollar day in 1914.
 Their conclusion is that the Ford experience supports efficiency wage interpretations.
 Ford’s decision to increase wages so dramatically (doubling for most workers) is most plausibly portrayed as the consequence of efficiency wage considerations, with the structure being consistent, evidence of substantial queues for Ford jobs, and significant increases in productivity and profits at Ford.
-Concerns such as high turnover and poor worker morale appear to have played a significant role in the five-dollar decision.
+Concerns such as high turnover and poor worker morale appear to have played an important role in the five-dollar decision.
 Ford’s new wage put him in the position of rationing jobs, and increased wages did yield substantial productivity benefits and profits.
 There is also evidence that other firms emulated Ford’s policy to some extent, with wages in the automobile industry 40% higher than in the rest of manufacturing (Rae 1965, quoted in Raff and Summers).
 Given low monitoring costs and skill levels on the Ford production line, such benefits (and the decision itself) appear particularly significant.

 Fehr, Kirchler, Weichbold and Gächter (1998) conduct labour market experiments to separate the effects of competition and social norms/customs/standards of fairness.
-They find that in complete contract markets, firms persistently try to enforce lower wages.
-By contrast, in gift exchange markets and bilateral gift exchanges, wages are higher and more stable.
+They find that firms persistently try to enforce lower wages in complete contract markets.
+By contrast, wages are higher and more stable in gift exchange markets and bilateral gift exchanges.
 It appears that in complete contract situations, competitive equilibrium exerts a considerable drawing power, whilst in the gift exchange market it does not.

-Fehr et al. stress that reciprocal effort choices are truly a one-shot phenomenon, without reputation or other repeated-game effects.
-"It is, therefore, tempting to interpret reciprocal effort behavior as a preference phenomenon."(p344).
-Two types of preferences can account for this behaviour: a) workers may feel an obligation to share the additional income from higher wages at least partly with firms; b) workers may have reciprocal motives (reward good behaviour, punish bad).
-"In the context of this interpretation, wage setting is inherently associated with the signaling of intentions, and workers condition their effort responses on the inferred intentions." (p344).
+Fehr et al. stress that reciprocal effort choices are truly a one-shot phenomenon without reputation or other repeated-game effects.
+"It is, therefore, tempting to interpret reciprocal effort behavior as a preference phenomenon."(p.
+344).
+Two types of preferences can account for this behaviour: a) workers may feel obligated to share the additional income from higher wages at least partly with firms; b) workers may have reciprocal motives (reward good behaviour, punish bad).
+"In the context of this interpretation, wage setting is inherently associated with signaling intentions, and workers condition their effort responses on the inferred intentions." (p.
+344).
 Charness (1996), quoted in Fehr et al., finds that when signaling is removed (wages are set randomly or by the experimenter), workers exhibit a lower, but still positive, wage-effort relation, suggesting some gain-sharing motive and some reciprocity (where intentions can be signaled).